THE FIRES OF POMPEII

 Rose shook her head.
 "Try harder," she urged.

 Tomorrow was volcano day.
-This girl, she could see so much – seemed to know about the Doctor and Rose, and their futures.
+This girl, she could see so much – she seemed to know about the Doctor and Rose, and their futures.
 Why couldn't she see the eruption of Mount Vesuvius?
 What the bloody hell was going on?

 Evelina just looked scared, her eyes glancing sideways, shiftily, as Rose pressed her to see the truth.